ganewman/Queue-T/README.md

 ## APCS pd 3, Lab02

 ## Deque Interface
 The Deque interface specifies methods required for a double-ended Queue and extends the Queue interface provided by the AP.
-Our state of the art enterprise Deque technology utilizes the following methods:
+Our state of the art enterprise Deque technology is explained below:

+***
 ### Structure
 ***
 We chose a doubly linked node based structure because we felt that it was most suited for an efficient implementation of deque and queue methods.